Hongdu JL-10

 The Hongdu JL-10, also initially known as Hongdu L-15 Falcon, is a supersonic advanced jet trainer and light combat aircraft developed by Hongdu Aviation Industry Corporation (HAIC).
 It is used by the People's Liberation Army Air Force (PLAAF) as a lead-in fighter trainer (LIFT).

+Design

+The L-15 uses fly-by-wire (FBW) and a glass cockpit.
+The prototypes were powered by Lotarev DV-2 turbofans.